Arianee/arianee-sdk/packages/creator/README.md

 The method can throw:

-- `NotOwnerError` if the creator address is not the owner of the smart asset
+- `NotOwnerError` if the core address is not the owner of the smart asset
-- `InsufficientMessageCreditsError` if the creator address does not have enough message credits
+- `InsufficientMessageCreditsError` if the core address does not have enough message credits
 - `UnavailableMessageIdError` if the message id is not available
-- `NoIdentityError` if the creator address does not have an identity URI
+- `NoIdentityError` if the core address does not have an identity URI

 #### `createMessage`